sasdallas/reduceOS/README.md

 # Known Bugs
-- Command parser can't handle backspaces.
-Likely an error with the keyboard driver.
+- Command parser can't handle arguments.
+- **Very Severe:** Paging and kernel heap are both faulting reduceOS entirely - it's not an error with their files because I tested it from the source the implementation is based off, and it worked ok.
+Next release may be without a paging driver.
 - **Annoying:** Keyboard driver has a hard time keeping up.
-- **Will be fixed later:** heap.c has no integration with paging.c - working on it.
 - A little bit of disgusting code in `keyboardGetChar()` (unsure how to fix)
 - Terminal scrolling can scroll the bottom bar of the screen sometimes (no way to fix easily, but not critical)
 - No stack-smashing protector for printf (and a few other functions).